Lurian-Works/Save_Incremental_Copy_Blender_Addon/README.md

 By default the naming convention is Blenders Deafult.
 You can change it in the Addon-Preferences.

 Please note that changing the naming convention will lead to ignoring all files saved with another naming convention (which can be useful sometimes).
-This means also that blenders built in “save incremental” button creates incrementals which don´t match the custom naming convention.
+Changing the naming means also that blenders built in “save incremental” button creates incrementals which don´t match the custom naming convention.

 It is best to use just one of those buttons for each project/folder.